dxj20120122/randomRollCall/README.md

 -My family: Thank you for their continuous support and encouragement, which has given me the courage to pursue my dreams.
 -My teacher: Thank you for their guidance and assistance during my learning of programming.
--**Open Source Community**: Thank you to all the contributors to the open source project, their efforts have made my development work easier.
+- **Open Source Community**: Thank you to all the contributors to the open source project, their efforts have made my development work easier.
--**All Supporters**: Thank you to all the users who have followed and supported this project.
+- **All Supporters**: Thank you to all the users who have followed and supported this project.
 Your encouragement is my driving force for progress.

 ### Contact Information